 Calibr’s research interests span a broad range of human diseases, including cancer, autoimmunity and inflammatory diseases, metabolic and cardiovascular diseases, infectious and neglected diseases, as well as age-related and degenerative diseases.
 Calibr’s research space includes a newly renovated 50,000 square foot facility in La Jolla, CA, which houses over 130 interdisciplinary scientists and staff with state-of-the-art instrumentation.
 This infrastructure, combined with Calibr’s drug discovery expertise, enables projects rooted in novel therapeutic mechanisms to progress from the laboratory bench through preclinical development and ultimately to the clinic either independently or through commercial partnerships.
-Peter G. Schultz serves as the Institute Director, Tim Wright heads translational sciences and the Institute is governed by an independent Board of Directors.
+Peter G. Schultz serves as the Institute Director and the Institute is governed by an independent Board of Directors.
 The Institute also receives strategic scientific input from an ad hoc Scientific Advisory Board chaired by Christopher T. Walsh.

 Calibr receives financial support from foundations, federal and state government, and pharmaceutical industry partners.
 The Institute has received over $250 million in committed programmatic or unrestricted research funding since its inception in 2012.
 Major sources of funding include the Bill & Melinda Gates Foundation, the Wellcome Trust, JDRF, GATB, Cure SMA, CIRM and other state and federal agencies, which have enabled Calibr to accelerate efforts to discover innovative new medicines.
 In addition, Calibr has received funding from Merck, BMS and Pfizer for both preclinical and clinical development stage programs.